bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ```

 ???

-In this example module, we are exporting our application via the CommonJS `module.exports`
+In this example module, we are exporting our application via the CommonJS
+`module.exports`.

 ---